Convention on the Rights of Persons with Disabilities: Committee on the Rights of Persons with Disabilities

 The Committee on the Rights of Persons with Disabilities is a body of human rights experts tasked with monitoring the implementation of the convention.
 It is one of the ten treaty bodies supported by the United Nations' Office of the High Commissioner for Human Rights in Geneva.
 It initially consisted of 12 independent human rights experts, with half elected for a two-year term and half elected for four-year terms.
 Thereafter members have been elected for four-year terms, with half the members elected every two years.
 As the convention has achieved 80 ratifications, the committee was expanded to 18 members in 2011.

 The experts as of 25 July 2020, to serve until the end of 2020 or 2022 were:

 The General Comments issued by the Committee and Concluding Observations on each state report to the Committee reveal areas of agreement and of disagreement among the eighteen experts, for instance in General Comments on inclusive education and on independent living.
 In its short existence, the committee has issued seven General Comments As of 19 August 2020, and more than a hundred Concluding Observations on state reports.

 Criticism and caveats

 The Convention and Committee have garnered wide support from states and nongovernmental organizations, but some critics as well.
-Particularly within the United States, prominent Republican Senators and interest groups such as the Home School Legal Defense Association claim that the CRPD erodes sovereignty.
+Particularly within the United States, prominent Republican senators and interest groups such as the Home School Legal Defense Association claim that the CRPD erodes sovereignty.
 Such claims are contested by leading advocates and scholars.

 Conversely, several critical disability studies scholars have argued that the CRPD is unlikely to promote the kinds of changes necessary to advance disability rights claims in order to address inequality.
-The 2016 elections to the Committee on the Rights of Persons with Disabilities resulted in a Committee with only one female member and 17 males, an imbalance rectified in 2018 elections.
+Studies also indicate that not all members of the disability movement feel that the CRPD has been a useful tool for advocacy: advocates and grassroots activists in the UK and in Hungary claimed they did not see the CRPD and other human rights laws impactful in everyday advocacy and they do not prefer to use such laws, because they rarely work in practice.
+The 2016 elections to the Committee on the Rights of Persons with Disabilities resulted in only one female member and 17 males being elected, an imbalance rectified in the 2018 elections.
 This was despite the CRPD's explicit call in Article 34 for consideration of "balanced gender representation" on the committee.